-Healthy Complaining: Turning Frustration into Positive Action
+Healthy Complaining: Turning Venting into a Solution

 A stressed individual sitting at a desk, sharing frustrations with a supportive friend over coffee, symbolizing emotional release through constructive complaining.